awhipp/awhipp/README.md

 # Background

 Alex strives to be technologically savvy as well as competent in business to serve as a valuable asset between the desires of management and a development team's capabilities.
+His professional and academic career are evidence of his multifaceted interests and skill-sets.

 He uses his GitHub as a platform for testing out new tech and random ideas.

 ## At Present

-Alex is a Senior Manager of Engineering at Capital One.
+* Alex is a Senior Manager of Engineering at Capital One.
 His role focuses on rapidly prototyping enterprise services to support internal staff efforts.
-This involves utilizing technologies such as Retrieval-Augmented Generation (RAG) models for knowledge management suggestions, serverless Lambda functions and API Gateway for microservices, and AWS Fargate for containerized applications.
-His work spans across multiple teams and functions, ensuring seamless integration and optimal performance.
+* Alex acts as a self-directed portfolio manager and executes on an investment strategy focused on consistent income generation.
+He manages the full pipeline which covers market analysis, risk management, and the tactical allocation of funds across various equity and options markets.

 ## Previously